yoshimii/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 c) O(N)

 ## Exercise II
+# This approach is similar to binary search in that it starts by reducing the area to search by half
 # track the highest floor: n
 # track the lowest floor you can drop from: 2
 # find the mid point: high - low / 2